 "What is the most important thing I should focus on in the last month of this year?"

-I'll share with you the same thing I told her - revisit your VISION and big bold GOAL(s) for this year.
+One of my private coaching clients asked me this question in our bi-weekly call.
+It is a question I am asked often so I'll share with you the same thing I told her - revisit your VISION and big bold GOALs for this year.

 Depending on where you are in relation to achieving your vision and goals will influence your primary focus for December.